ComScore

 • Time Commitment: 30 minutes

-• Why We Love It: beginner-friendly, low sugar
+• Why I Love It: beginner-friendly, low sugar, vegetarian

 • Time Commitment: 35 minutes

-Your mom called us and said she wants cheese for dinner.
-No other Mother’s Day presents needed.
-(Don’t worry, the addition of tender, sautéed kale and chickpeas makes it hearty enough to be the star of the table.)
+Your mom called and said she wants cheese for Mother's Day dinner, no presents needed.
+(Don’t worry, the addition of tender, sautéed kale and chickpeas makes the skillet dish hearty enough to be the star of the table.)

 • Time Commitment: 20 minutes

 If you’re a little intimidated by cooking seafood at home, take solace in the fact that this dish takes 20 minutes to make.
-The key to success lies in a hot pan and really dry scallops.
+The key to the Insta-worthy sear lies in a scorching hot pan and thoroughly dry scallops, BTW.

 7. Crispy Cauliflower Tacos with Chipotle Crema